zincio/apidocs/source/includes/_object_reference.md

-buy_box | Boolean | (Amazon only) Specifies whether the selected offer should be Amazon's default buy box offer condition_in | Array | An array of item conditions that the Zinc API must order from condition_not_in | Array | An array of item conditions that the Zinc API must not order from handling_days_max | Number | The maximum number of allowable days for shipping and handling international | Boolean | Specifies whether the item should come from an international supplier max_item_price | Number | The maximum allowable price in cents for an item
+buy_box | Boolean | (Amazon only) Specifies whether the selected offer should be Amazon's default buy box offer condition_in | Array | An array of item conditions that the Zinc API must order from condition_not_in | Array | An array of item conditions that the Zinc API must not order from first_party_seller | Boolean | Is the seller first-party? e.g. sold by Walmart.com on walmart handling_days_max | Number | The maximum number of allowable days for shipping and handling international | Boolean | Specifies whether the item should come from an international supplier max_item_price | Number | The maximum allowable price in cents for an item